AJWest22/MS4/README.md

 ### Python Development

 Most of the Python used for this site is written using DJANGO, a fullstack framework that also includes server development.
-DJANGO handles the building and submitting of forms, using forms.py, the urls for the site in urls.py, and is responsible for displaying the CRUD functionality onto the front end of the site using views in the views.py file.
+DJANGO handles the building, verification (using the CSRF token) and submitting of forms, using forms.py, the urls for the site in urls.py, and is responsible for displaying the CRUD functionality onto the front end of the site using views in the views.py file.
 Models.py holds the data for that app, and contains things like form fields.
+Each app has these same files, some have the additional forms.py file, which is used to make the forms, and Crispy Forms is used to style the form and make it mobile friendly.

 DJANGO was a bit of a challenge to get to grips with in terms of memorising the individual steps needed to get an app working, for example remembering to add the newly created app to the main settings.py file in the main app, and the url in the main urls.py file.